-With news about West Nile virus in Williamson County, it’s important to educate yourself about mosquito-borne diseases.
+With news about West Nile virus in Williamson County and the Zika virus spreading to Texas, it’s important to educate yourself about mosquito-borne diseases.

 The City does not spray for mosquitoes (see below).
 The best way to limit the mosquito population is to remove their source of life — standing water.
 We strongly encourage residents to reduce mosquitoes around their home and yard by doing the following:

 - Get rid of old tires, tin cans, bottles, buckets, drums and other containers in your yard or keep them empty of standing water

 - Empty wading pools frequently and store them indoors when not in use

 - Replace your outdoor lights with yellow “bug” lights

 - Change water in bird baths and scrub them twice a week

 - If you have outside pets, empty their watering dishes daily

 - Clean clogged roof gutters and drain flat roofs

 - Treat standing water that can’t be drained with Bacillus thuringiensis israelensis (Bti), available at most home and garden stores